The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 See also: Side effects (in more detail)

-What other drugs will affect Humalog KwikPen (insulin lispro)?
+What other drugs will affect Humalog KwikPen?

-Many other medicines can increase or decrease the effects of insulin lispro on lowering your blood sugar.
+Many other medicines can affect your blood sugar, and some medicines can increase or decrease the effects of insulin.
+Some drugs can also cause you to have fewer symptoms of hypoglycemia, making it harder to tell when your blood sugar is low.
+Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

 More about Humalog KwikPen (insulin lispro)

 - During Pregnancy